ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 pointing, to the 12th verse of the Third
 Epistle of St. John :-&quot;&#x27;I had many thing
 to write, but I will not with ink and
-pen write unto thee ; but I trus
+pen write unto thee ; but I trust
 </td></tr></table>

 ---